wiremock/api-template-library/apisetu.gov.in-vssut/index.md

 ---
 slug: "apisetu-gov-in-vssut"
-name: "Veer Surendra Sai University Of Technology"
+title: "Veer Surendra Sai University Of Technology"
 provider: "apisetu.gov.in"
 description: "Veer Surendra Sai University Of Technology, Odisha (http://vssut.ac.in)\
   \ is issuing Degree certificates through DigiLocker.
 These can be pulled by students\